 Name Your Menu Items

 Naming your menu items goes back to overall branding and marketing.
 For example, take A&W. They have come up with creative names for their burgers like the “Uncle Burger” and “Teen Burger”.
 These names make it more memorable for their customers.
-This doesn’t necessarily mean you need to name all your menu items but names and descriptions are a critically important aspect to your overall brand.
+This doesn’t necessarily mean you need to name all your menu items but names and descriptions are a critically important aspect of your overall brand.

 Keyword Optimize Your Content